Whether we've actually experienced it or only imagined it happening, we each have our own ideas of what solo travel disasters might be.

 But travel insurance is just a backup.
 It's great to have if you need it but it's even better not to need it at all.
 So, let's begin with tips to avoid travel problems in the first place and then delve into how to address them should they arise.

-How to Prevent Travel Problems Before You Leave
+How to Prevent Solo Travel Disasters Before You Leave

 - Put out all garbage before leaving.